Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 + Automatically reads the required information from the game: Locations of farms, available units, army presets, current attacks per village, etc.
 + Use the in-game army presets to configure which villages should attack and which units to use.
-+ Requires no input focus: You can continue using your device as usual while the bot runs in the background.
++ Requires no input focus: You can continue using your PC as usual while the bot runs in the background.

 ### Efficient